ems-project/elasticms-demo/README.md

 Check the [preview](http://demo-preview.localhost/slideshow/toto)

 You can now login with your just defined password and the user `demo` in [elasticms](http://demo-admin.localhost/dashboard).

+## Commands

+Every script bellow exist as `.cmd` and as `.sh` file.

+- `bootstrap`: Create (or update) elasticms from the local config files (push everything)
+- `create-admin`: Create a `demo` user with ADMIN and API rights
+- `demo-admin`: Run the elasticms's Symfony console
+- `demo-preview`: Run the skeleton's Symfony console in preview context
+- `demo-live`: Run the skeleton's Symfony console in live context
+- `doc`: Shortcut to docker-compose
+- `npm`: Run a npm console (in a docker run container)
+- `update-local-configs`: Update the local config files from elasticms (pull everything)

 ## Troubleshooting